Items tagged “endocrine”

 Adrenal adenomas are the most common adrenal lesion and are often found incidentally during abdominal imaging for other reasons.
 In all cases, but especially in the setting of known current or previous malignancy, adrenal adenomas need to be distinguished from adrenal metastases or other adrenal...

-The Carney triad is a rare syndrome defined by the coexistence of three tumours: extra-adrenal paraganglioma (e.g. spinal paraganglioma) initially, only functioning extra-adrenal paragangliomas were included, but subsequent work includes non-functioning extra-adrenal paragangliomas 1 gastric ...
+The Carney triad is a rare syndrome defined by the coexistence of three tumors: extra-adrenal paraganglioma (e.g. spinal paraganglioma) initially, only functioning extra-adrenal paragangliomas were included, but subsequent work includes non-functioning extra-adrenal paragangliomas 1 gastric g...

 Hyperparathyroidism is the effect of excess parathyroid hormone in the body.
 It can be primary, secondary, or tertiary.
 There are many characteristic imaging features, predominantly involving the skeletal system.
 Pathology Increased levels of the parathyroid hormone lead to increased osteoclas...